 An SOP distribution plan ensures just that.
 Besides, there are quite a few reasons how they help an organization:

 - Ensures proper adoption of procedures: As processes improve, operational procedures are updated, requiring new training with each update.
-SOPs provide a way to communicate process changes to your employees.
+An SOP manual provides a way to communicate process changes to your employees.
 They contribute to a holistic understanding of responsibilities and help boost engagement and productivity.

 - Reduces knowledge gap among employees: Of course, an SOP is important to pass on information among different departments of the same organization.
 Unwritten knowledge and skills fade from the workplace as people move within and between companies.
-A well-maintained and documented SOP can record the best experiences for new hires as older employees transition.
+Well-maintained and documented SOPs for training can record the best experiences for new hires as older employees transition.

 - Guarantees processes continue uninterrupted: So there are no errors in processes, following SOP's procedures ensures the exact steps outlined are followed the same way each time.
 Plus, it reduces inefficiencies in the entire system.

 - Makes information accessible: Distributing SOPs among employees properly means they have everything they need to complete their work.
-This lets the organization streamline and standardize document creation by storing documents and assets / content in one place.
+This lets the organization streamline and standardize document creation by storing documents and assets/content in one place.
 Onboarding SOPs can also streamline training for new hires and get them up to speed quickly.

 Getting all the SOPs to the right people promptly and efficiently can greatly improve employee information retention and compliance and reduce workload in the long run.
 The idea of sorting and organizing so many details can easily become overwhelming and tiring.

-But fear not, we have the perfect SOP distribution plan for you, along with some tools for creating SOPs.
+But fear not; we've the perfect SOP distribution plan for you, along with the best SOP software.

 How to outline an SOP distribution plan